HIV Among Women

 - The greater number of people living with HIV (prevalence) in African American and Hispanic/Latino communities and the fact that people tend to have sex with partners of the same race/ethnicity result in women from these communities facing a greater risk of HIV infection with each new sexual encounter.

 - Because some women may be unaware of their male partner's risk factors for HIV (such as injection drug use or having sex with men), they may not use condoms.

 - Assuming no prevention methods (such as condoms or medicines to prevent HIV) are used, women have a higher risk for getting HIV during vaginal sex than men do.
 The riskiest behavior for getting HIV is receptive anal sex.
 In a behavioral survey of heterosexual women at increased risk of HIV infection, 92% of HIV-negative women reported having vaginal sex without a condom in the previous year, and 25% reported having anal sex without a condom.

 - Some sexually transmitted diseases, such as gonorrhea and syphilis, greatly increase the likelihood of getting or transmitting HIV.

 - Women who have been sexually abused may be more likely than women who have not to engage in sexual risk behaviors like exchanging sex for drugs, having multiple sex partners, or having sex without a condom.

 What CDC Is Doing

-- Be actively involved in the research of microbicides -- creams or gels that can be applied vaginally or anally before sexual contact to prevent HIV transmission.
+- Research on microbicides -- creams or gels that could be applied vaginally or anally before sexual contact to prevent HIV transmission.

-- Unless otherwise noted, this fact sheet defines women as adult and adolescent females aged 13 and older.
+- Adult and adolescent females aged 13 and older.

-- HIV and AIDS diagnoses indicate that a person is diagnosed, but not when the person was infected.
+- HIV and AIDS diagnoses indicate when a person is diagnosed with HIV infection or AIDS, but do not indicate when the person was infected.

 No comments have been made.